alejandro-sanchez-gomez/unpivot-columns-excel/README.md

 ### How to use it

+In order for the macro to work, follow these instructions:
+0. Move the table you want to unpivot the columns

 There are two ways to use it:

-- By using the default assigned shorcut CTRL + SHIFT + P (to change it, see [Configuration](#configuration)
+- By using the default assigned shorcut CTRL + SHIFT + P. You can change the shorcut by selecting the Macro command located at the Developer tab, then pressing Options.
-- By running the macro on Macro options located at the Developer tab.
+- By running the macro on the Macro command located at the Developer tab.

-### Configuration

-You can change the shorcut by selecting Macro options located at the Developer tab, then press Options

 ### Contributing